 Commercial Property Policies

-Until the mid-twentieth century, businesses protected themselves against fire damage to buildings and personal property by purchasing a fire insurance policy.
-In the 1960s, insurers began offering commercial multiperil policies.
-These covered damage caused by a variety of perils, such as hail and windstorm, as well as fire.
+Until the mid-twentieth century, businesses protected themselves against fire damage to company-owned property by purchasing a fire insurance policy.
+By the 1970s, fire policies had been replaced with commercial multiperil policies.
+These policies covered damage caused by a variety of perils, not just fire.
 Multiperil policies were phased out in the 1980s when ISO introduced new forms written in simplified language.
-These forms are still in use today.
-They include the commercial property policy and the businessowners policy (BOP), a type of package policy.
+These includes the commercial property policy and the business owners policy (BOP), which are still in use today.